icons8/free/README.md

 ## Key differences from the Sketch format

 * All fields have short, understandable names.
 For example, ``"hidden": true``.
-* The object type field is given a concise name, ``"_t,"`` and is only specified where necessary, which is in just three places: layer type, grid layout type, and layout type.
+* The object type field is given a concise name, ``"_t,"`` and is only specified where necessary, which is in just three places: layer type, layout guide type, and layout type.
 * If a value is default, it is simply omitted from the file, even for complex objects.
 * All GUIDs are written as ShortGUIDs, which are the base64 serialization of the byte data of the GUID.
 They retain all the GUID data but occupy 39% less space: